Danny Levi

-Daniel Levi (born 5 December 1995) is a professional rugby league footballer who played as a for Canberra Raiders in the NRL He has played for New Zealand, New Zealand Māori and Samoa at international level.
+Daniel Levi (born 5 December 1995) is a professional rugby league footballer who plays as a for the Leeds Rhinos in the Super League He has played for New Zealand, New Zealand Māori and Samoa at international level.

-He previously played for the Newcastle Knights, the Brisbane Broncos and the Manly Warringah Sea Eagles in the NRL, and Huddersfield Giants in the Super League.
+He previously played for the Newcastle Knights, Brisbane Broncos, Manly Warringah Sea Eagles and the Canberra Raiders in the NRL, and the Huddersfield Giants in the Super League.

 Background

 Levi was born in Wellington, New Zealand, and is of Māori and Samoan descent.

 He played his junior rugby league for the Randwick Kingfishers.
 He then moved to Australia and played for the Glenmore Park Brumbies, before being signed by the Newcastle Knights.

 Playing career

 Early career

 Midway through the 2013 season, Levi signed with the Newcastle Knights on a 2 1/2-year contract effective immediately.
 From 2013 to 2015, he played for the Knights' NYC team, captaining the side in 2014 as an 18-year-old and also in 2015.
 On 2 September 2014, he was named on the interchange bench in the 2014 NYC Team of the Year.
 On 24 September 2014, he extended his contract with the Knights to the end of 2017.
 On 18 October 2014, he played for the Junior Kiwis against the Junior Kangaroos.